Cyclone (DC Comics): Fictional character biography

 Maxine officially debuts as Cyclone in Justice Society of America (vol. 3) #3, honoring both the Red Tornado and her former sidekicks, the Cyclone Kids (Maxine's aunt and uncle Amelia "Sisty" Hunkel and Mortimer "Dinky" Jibbet).
 During this time, she also gains a pet monkey named "Frankie", whom she dresses up to look like one of the winged monkeys from The Wizard of Oz (she also wears a green pointed hat from time to time, causing her to resemble both the Enchantress (who wore an identical hat) and the Wicked Witch of the West).
 She undergoes a brief crush on teammate Damage when he is made incredibly handsome temporarily, and slowly starts learning to become less of a motormouth.

 During the "Final Crisis" storyline, Maxine is seen as part of the superhero army drafted by Alan Scott to defend various Earth interests from the conquering forces of Darkseid.

 After the JSA suffers a massive supervillain attack, the team divides into two.
 Cyclone joins the newly formed JSA All-Stars team, and soon after finds herself becoming attracted to her teammate King Chimera.

-In the "Watchmen" sequel "Doomsday Clock", Cyclone returns alongside many other superheroes to the DC Universe when Doctor Manhattan, inspired by Superman, undoes the changes that he made to the timeline that erased the Justice Society of America and the Legion of Super-Heroes.
+In "Doomsday Clock", Cyclone returns alongside many other superheroes to the DC Universe when Doctor Manhattan, inspired by Superman, undoes the changes that he made to the timeline that erased the Justice Society of America and the Legion of Super-Heroes.

 Powers and abilities

-Maxine possesses the power of wind manipulation.
-She is able to mentally summon cyclones and whirlwinds, project powerful bursts of air, and fly through the air by riding wind currents.

-Maxine has unveiled that she can control sound currents as well, gathering and sending sound waves.
+Maxine possesses the power of wind manipulation, allowing her to mentally summon cyclones and whirlwinds, project powerful bursts of air, and fly through the air by riding wind currents.
+Additionally, she can control sound waves.